linode/apl-core/docs/development.md

     CT --> test[Kubernetes manifests]
 ```

+Form the diagram, Helmfile leverages the chart located at `charts/myapp/` directory and populates values rendered in the `values/values/myapp.gotmpl` file.

+The values are merged in the the following order:
+`values.yaml` -> `values/values/myapp.gotmpl` -> `.Values.apps.myapp._rawValues`

+> In the `values/values/myapp.gotmpl` file, you can adjust the content of the `.Values` object to the data structure that a given Helm chart requires.

+Finally the `_rawValues` allow to overwrite those Helm chart value that are not validated by Otomi.

 ## Adding app artifacts

-It may happens that a given app needs to be accompanied with additional Kubernetes manifests.
+A given app may need to be accompanied by additional Kubernetes manifests.
-For example you want to deploy an operator and custom resource that tell the operator what to do.
-It that is the case, use `*raw` anchor to define Helmfile release.
+For example, you want to deploy an operator and custom resource that tell the operator what to do.
+If that is the case, use the `*raw` anchor to define Helmfile release.

 ```
 # header with Helmfile bases